blunsford2017/Pup-Pictures/README.md

 # Pup Pictures

-A simple web page for yyour daily dose of cute pup pictures!
+A simple web page for your daily dose of cute pup pictures!

 ## Technologies used:
 - HTML 5